Balancing Solid Foods and Milk for Babies

 Babies seem to know what they are doing more than we do at times.
 They give us all the signs we need from them to know when they are ready to try something new, or to move on to a new milestone.
 We are often the ones who complicate things.

-At 6 months old, your baby should be showing some signs that they are ready to start experimenting with solids.
+Between four to six months old, your baby should be showing some signs that they are ready to start experimenting with solids.
 This can be a super tricky time, especially if it is your first baby.
 There are so many resources up on the web of what to do, what not to do and then what you definitely should not try!

 Who do you listen to?
 The answer is simple – listen to your baby and yourself.
 You just need to know a few facts to keep you going, but otherwise your baby will let you know exactly what they need and when they need it.